impromptu100/Longest-Concatenated-Word/README.md

 Longest-Concatenated-Word
 =========================

-This is a common coding puzzle when interviewing from Aspera, Inc.
+This is a common coding puzzle when interviewing for Aspera, Inc.

 Write a program that reads a file containing a sorted list of words (one